moleike/node-lwm2m/README.md

   - `type`: indicates if the server should create IPv4 connections (udp4) or IPv6 connections (udp6).
 Defaults to udp6.
   - `deviceRegistry`: specifies a MongoDB connection.
 If not provided will run an in-memory registry.
   - `schemas`: default schemas to use.
+  - `piggybackReplyMs`: set the number of milliseconds to wait for a piggyback response.
+Default 50.

   Events: